root-project/root/README/ReleaseNotes/v612/index.md

   - Fix an issue with `TGraph2D` drawn as lines (reported [here](https://sft.its.cern.ch/jira/browse/ROOT-9046)).
   - ROOT Cocoa: fix rendering into bitmaps on high-dpi display.
 With retina display the rendering of polylines was slow.
+  - Fix a precision issue in `TGraph2D`.
+It was reported [here](https://root-forum.cern.ch/t/tgraph2d-plotting-issues/26562)

 ## 3D Graphics Libraries